 Read the Universal Prompt Update Guide for more information about the update process and the new login experience for users.

-Migration to Universal Prompt for your Jira application is a two-step process:
+Migration to Universal Prompt for your Jira application is a three-step process:

 If you're configuring Duo for Jira for the first time now, we recommend installing the updated Universal Prompt application for Jira instead of the legacy application described on this page, so your users can experience the Universal Prompt as soon as you finish the Duo configuration steps.